noktu-git/sel-discord/README.md

 # sel-discord
+this is an archive of [sel-requests](https://github.com/h0nde/sel-requests), and this repo is years old so you probably won't have much luck.

 Discord API client based on my [sel-requests](https://github.com/h0nde/sel-requests) module, primarly focused on evading Discord's TLS fingerprint bot detection.

 # Setup